Once upon a time, there was an ice cream-obsessed household that craved churro-flavored ice cream.

 Then figure out if you need to make smaller portions, in case you physically can’t stop yourself from eating the batch you make (personal experience here!)

-Being serious, churro-flavored ice cream is amazing, and super hard to resist so make small servings.
+Being serious, no-churn churro ice cream is amazing, and super hard to resist so make small servings.
+Consider yourself warned.

 There are paper containers for ice cream, and they are one-time use.

 You can even find mini reusable ice cream containers, or of course larger ice cream holders.
 Plus, the one that I have become extremely fond of is the door ice cream holder.
 It’s an oblong ice cream holder and fits well in the door holders!

 Disposable ice cream holders that are small and portion-controlled work just as well.
 Plastic Rubbermaid is ‘eh’ because if dropped it cracks!

 Recipe For no-churn churro ice cream ~ Enjoy DANA XO

 - 14 Oz Can of Sweetened Condensed Milk refrigerated for about an hour